 Solar Attic Fans Come With No Energy Consumption Cost

 If you are using an electricity-powered attic fan, the energy consumption will add to your total electricity bill.
-Since these types of attic fans have to work harder when it is hot, you may pay even more as the weather gets hotter.
+Since these types of attic fans work harder when it is hot, you may pay even more as the weather gets hotter.

 But with solar attic fans, this does not apply.
-The energy that powers the ventilation fan comes from the sun, and the sun is free to use.
+The energy that powers the attic ventilation fan comes from the sun, and the sun is free to use.
 So, you get more energy savings.

 Solar Attic Fans Run on Renewable Energy

-Since solar-powered attic fans run on the renewable energy of the sun, they are environment friendly.
+Since solar-powered attic fans run on the renewable energy of the sun, they are environmentally friendly.
 They do not produce greenhouse gases, so you get to worry less about the carbon footprint of your home.
 You also get to worry less about the adverse effects of greenhouse gas emissions on your own health.